 Individuals interested in this career should be aware that the BLS predicted that job opportunities in this field would decline by 19% between 2019 and 2029.
 This is largely because more office workers and business professionals are learning how to use desktop publishing software, reducing the need for employees with specialized skill sets.
 As of May 2020, the median annual salary for a desktop publisher was $47,560.

 Degrees in Web and Multimedia Management

 It's possible to earn a degree in Web development or design from undergraduate and graduate degree programs.
 Community colleges offer associate's degrees in Web design and development while universities offer bachelor's and master's degrees that educate students in the technical, creative and business aspects of Web development and multimedia production and management.

 Certifications in Web and Multimedia Management

 Some professional organizations, such as CIW, offer certifications for Web and multimedia professionals.
-In addition, product vendors, such as Microsoft, also have certification programs that allow Web and multimedia professionals to document their proficiency in using various types of development software and other IT products.
+In addition, product vendors, such as Microsoft, also have certification programs that allow Web and multimedia professionals to document their proficiency in using various types of the development software and other IT products.

 While you'll need a bachelor's degree to become a digital media manager, an associate's degree may help secure you a position in Web development or desktop publishing.
-Certifications are available though professional organizations and product vendors in this field.
-Employment opportunities for digital media managers and Web developers are expected to increase faster than the national average, while opportunities in desktop publishing are looking at a severe decline through 2024.
+Certifications are available through professional organizations and product vendors in this field.
+Employment opportunities for digital media managers and Web developers are expected to increase faster than the national average, while opportunities in desktop publishing are looking at a severe decline through 2029.